csantos-alvess/Physalia-Manual-Genome-Curation/Session4.md

 > 2. Go to tolqc (https://tolqc.cog.sanger.ac.uk) and check the data available for your assembly.

-A. How many chromosomes can you see assembled when you open the map?
+Question 1.
+How many chromosomes can you see assembled when you open the map?
 Is it close to the karyotype number?
 Try to identify and assemble the microchomosomes.

-B. Are you curating a homogametic or heterogametic sex individual?
+Question 2.
+Are you curating a homogametic or heterogametic sex individual?
 Try to identify and assign sex chromosomes.
 Can you see something unexpected about the sex chromosomes?

 > [!IMPORTANT]
 > At the end of the curation process, check if you: